Festival om natur & videnskab

 Ven / Simon Hjermind Jensen / Installation

 Sewn architecture inspired by nature’s forms.
-A familiar figure returns to Bloom as architect Simon Hjermind Jensen once again installs his 6-metre-high creation ‘Ven’ in Søndermarken.
+A familiar figure returns to Bloom as architect Simon Hjermind Jensen once again installs his 6-metre-high creation ‘Ven’ (meaning 'Friend' in Danish) in Søndermarken.